shardsnaik/Rag_based_chatbot/README.md

 - **RAG Architecture**: Combines retrieval-based and generative approaches to improve the accuracy and relevance of responses.

-- **Cohere LLM Integration**: Uses Cohere's `command-xlarge-nightly` model for generating coherent and context-aware responses.
+- **OpenAI LLM Integration**: Uses Open AI's `gpt-3.5-turbo` model for generating coherent and context-aware responses.

 - **Pinecone Vector Store**: Handles vector storage and retrieval for documents, enabling efficient and scalable similarity searches.